 *The birth of Samuel Cornish is celebrated on this date in 1795.
 He was a Black Presbyterian minister, abolitionist, publisher, and journalist.

 Samuel Eli Cornish was born in Sussex County, Delaware, to free parents of mixed race.
-As a young man, in 1815 he moved to Philadelphia, Pennsylvania, which had a large community of free Blacks.
+As a young man, in 1815, he moved to Philadelphia, Pennsylvania, which had a large community of free Blacks.
 After moving to New York City in 1821, Cornish organized the first congregation of Black Presbyterians in the city.
 When Cornish was ordained in 1822, his parish was officially established as the New Demeter Street Presbyterian Church, making it the first Black Presbyterian Church in New York City.
-He later ministered at the First African Presbyterian Church in Philadelphia, and Emmanuel Church in New York City.
+He later ministered at the First African Presbyterian Church in Philadelphia and Emmanuel Church in New York City.

 In 1833 Cornish was one of the founding members of the American Anti-Slavery Society, whose membership and leaders were interracial.
 He was active with them until 1840.
 That year, he left to join the newly formed American and Foreign Anti-Slavery Society, largely because of disputes with William Lloyd Garrison over religion in the Abolitionist movement.
-Cornish used his position as a journalist and editor to inform the public on the issues involving abolitionism.
-Cornish died on November 6, 1858 in Brooklyn, New York.
+Cornish used his position as a journalist and editor to inform the public about the issues involving abolitionism.
+Cornish died on November 6, 1858, in Brooklyn, New York.
 He was 63 years old.